-In addition to the formal training, program meetings are held once a month for all test-croppers and program staff, from May through September.
-These sessions allow test-croppers to share their experience and results to date, identify common challenges and opportunities for collaboration, and raise questions for discussion or future learning, with additional resources brought forward to deal with these questions.
+In addition to the formal training, program meetings are held once a month for all test-croppers and program staff, from spring through fall.
+These sessions allow test-croppers to share their experience and results, identify common challenges and opportunities for collaboration, and raise questions for discussion or future learning.
 These sessions are facilitated by the program managers, with agendas reflecting emerging needs and interests of the test-croppers over the season.
 Dates and times will be set at the beginning of the season, in consultation with the group.

 Email communication, including a listserve, is used heavily throughout the program to share updates and coordinate meetings.

 The fees for the on-site program are currently set at $1600 for Year One test-croppers.
 Program fees cover everything described in the Program Details section above.
 Fees do not include farm inputs (seeds, particular soil amendments, greenhouse supplies etc), irrigation equipment used on your plot, water usage on your plot, personal tools, marketing and distribution costs, or office expenses to run your project.
 Test-croppers are expected to identify their own operational expenses and to manage and finance their farm budgets.

 The Cliff Gazee Bursary